Houston Calls: The End of an Error (2008–2009)

 On August 10, 2007, Houston Calls posted the demo for the song "Modest Manifesto" on their MySpace page.

 In April 2008, the band entered the studio in Los Angeles, CA with producer Mark Weinberg (Crumb, Gratitude) to record their follow up to A Collection of Short Stories, The End of an Error and was released on October 14, 2008, along with the single "Life Won't Wait".
 The album was made available to stream via AOL on the day of release.
 The band went on a UK Tour as main support newcomers You Me at Six.
 Farewell were the openers.

 At the end of December 2008, founding member Jarrett Seltzer left after no longer wishing to tour as a musician.
 In January 2009, Lopez was kicked out of the band after he was involved with Keiger's ex-girlfriend.
 The band announced that Dan Diaz of Red Light Green Light would be filling Jose's spot.
 Jason Jaksetic of The Pilot would be filling in on bass.
 The tour went on as planned with Valencia as well as an Australian trip for Soundwave 2009 and side shows with New Found Glory, hellogoodbye, and Ace Enders.

 The band went out on tour in May 2009 with Amber Pacific, Farewell, and Fight Fair welcoming friend Josh Starry as a fill in on the bass.
 Plans to record an EP in June and tour all of July and August were in the works.

 On June 11, 2009, the band officially announced that they would be disbanding.
 They played their last show on August 29, 2009, at School of Rock in South Hackensack NJ with good friends Paulson, Red Light Green Light, The Tonight Life, and Hoover Flags (ex-Folly).

+Reunion (2023)

+In January 2023, the band announced they would reunite to celebrate 20 years since their formation and press A Collection of Short Stories on vinyl for the first time.
+On June 23-24, 2023, they performed for the first time in almost 14 years with longtime friends The Junior Varsity and Dead Bars at House of Independents in Asbury Park, NJ.

+The song 'Drive Time Radio (Demo)' from The End of an Error sessions was released on streaming services on May 26, 2023.